-How Can I Detect Glaucoma if There Are No Initial Symptoms?
+How Can I Detect Glaucoma If There Are No Initial Symptoms?

 Because glaucoma can begin to develop without noticeable symptoms, the best way to protect your sight from glaucoma is to have regular comprehensive eye examinations to assess your eye pressure, optic nerve health, thinning of the cornea, and other signs of potential problems.
+An ophthalmologist or optometrist diagnoses glaucoma by doing a comprehensive medical eye examination, which should include all of the following components:

 A Health and Medication History